developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/6-3/index.md

 **EXTRA_DATA**: String "com.symbol.datawedge.api.EXTRA_PROFILENAME"

 ###RETURN VALUES
-None.
+(None)

-Error and debug messages will be logged to the Android logging system, which then can be viewed and filtered by the logcat command.
-Use logcat from an ADB shell to view the log messages.
-For example:
+Error and debug messages are logged to the Android logging system, which can be viewed and filtered by the logcat command.
+Use logcat from an ADB shell to view the log messages:

+	:::term
 	$ adb logcat -s DWAPI

-Error messages will be logged for invalid actions, parameters and failures (e.g. Profile not found or associated with an application).
+Error messages are logged for invalid actions, parameters and failures (e.g. Profile not found or associated with an application).

 ###EXAMPLE